przbetkier/faceit-lobby-extension-chrome/Readme.md

 ### Development

 1. All source code you can find at /src catalog.
-2. Execute build script with command: `npm run build`
+2. Run script with command: `npm run dev`.
 3. A new directory /extension will be created.
+The project will automatically rebuild when code change occurs in `/src/**` directory
 4. Open chrome://extensions.
 5. Check the Developer mode checkbox.
 6. Click on Load unpacked extension.